edouardoyallon/scatwave/README.md

 # ScatWave

-ScatWave is a Torch implementation of scattering and other mathematical representations using CUDA libraries, designed for images, sounds, natural language processing and video.
+ScatWave is a Torch implementation of 2D scattering using CUDA libraries, designed for images.

 # Disclaimer

-CONFIDENTIAL: DO NOT SHARE THIS SOFTWARE
+This software belongs to the team DATA @ ENS, its main author is Edouard Oyallon.

 # How to install